♥ Client: Mosaic Rooms

 The project began with a series of workshops in April 2022, held with children and young people from Earl's Court Youth Club.
 Together, the group explored architectural influences from the Middle East, Africa, and the Global South, using cardboard and other accessible materials to design and build their own dens and structures.
 Elements from these workshop designs were carried directly into the final installation, weaving the children's ideas into the form and feel of the work itself.

-The completed installation included a chalkboard, reflective surfaces, and movable elements that encouraged creative interaction.
-It introduced children to architectural concepts while giving them a visible presence in the public realm, building a meaningful connection between the installation and the nearby World's End Estate.
+The completed installation included chalkboards, reflective surfaces, and movable elements that encouraged creative interaction.
+It introduced children to architectural concepts while giving them a visible presence in the public realm, building a meaningful connection between the installation and the neighbouring World's End Estate.
+Fully equipped with all the materials needed for play, The House of Many Ways was designed to be accessible and inclusive for children aged four and over.

 Thanks to participants of Earls Court Youth Club: Aaron, Adam, Aisha, Alessandro, Ali, Andi, Benedetta, Cat, Diáz, Elisa, Ellis, Isabelle, Jean-Mark, Julian, Juliette, Kali, Lamisa, Las, Leyton, Mia, Selma, Sky and Zak from ECYC